What's a Lifetime Mortgage?

 Whether a lifetime mortgage is right for you depends on your financial goals, risk tolerance, and personal circumstances.

-A lifetime mortgage provides a method to access cash from your home equity, but it’s important to consider the potential impact on your inheritance, means-tested benefits, and overall financial situation before making a decision.
+A lifetime mortgage provides a method to access cash from your home equity, but it is important to consider the potential impact on your inheritance, means-tested benefits, and overall financial situation before making a decision.

 This article is intended to provide general information about lifetime mortgages and is not to be construed as financial advice.
 Always seek professional advice before making any financial decisions.